Honey, I Shrunk the Kids (franchise): Television series

-The television series, exclusive to the Disney Channel, expanded upon the original film's concept where a shrinking experiment had gone wrong, to include a variety of experiments malfunctioning and causing unfortunate circumstances for the Szalinskis.
-It debuted on September 1, 1997 and ran for three consecutive seasons.
+The television series, exclusive to Disney Channel, expanded upon the original film's concept where a shrinking experiment had gone wrong, to include a variety of experiments malfunctioning and causing unfortunate circumstances for the Szalinskis.
+It debuted on September 1, 1997, and ran for three consecutive seasons.
 It concluded after the 66th episode aired on May 20, 2000.
-It was a joint-production between Plymouth Productions, St. Clare Entertainment, and Walt Disney Television; while Buena Vista Television distributed the show through the Disney Channel.
+It was a joint-production between Plymouth Productions, St. Clare Entertainment, and Walt Disney Television; while Buena Vista Television distributed the show through Disney Channel.

 Theme park attractions

 Honey, I Shrunk the Audience!

-A 4-D movie-ride attraction titled Honey, I Shrunk the Audience debuted at Epcot in 1994 and featured at the Disney theme parks until 2010.
+A 4-D movie-ride attraction titled Honey, I Shrunk the Audience! debuted at Epcot in 1994 and featured at the Disney theme parks until 2010.
 Rick Moranis, Marcia Strassman, Robert Oliveri, and Daniel and Joshua Shalikar reprise their roles from the feature-length films.
 While being given an award by Dr. Nigel Channing (Eric Idle) about his shrink ray, Wayne accidentally shrinks the audience and sends them on an adventure with rats, snakes, and babies.